-The staggering growth of the Internet of Things (IoT) brings serious security concerns.
-However, due to the constrained resources of IoT devices and their networks, many traditional attack detection methods become less effective or inapplicable in an IoT environment.
+The staggering growth of Internet of Things (IoT) brings serious security concerns.
+However, due to the constrained resources of IoT devices and their networks, many traditional attack detection methods become less effective or even not applicable in an IoT environment.
 Using the smart home as the battleground, this paper proposes a security framework called TWINKLE that endeavors to address a fundamental dilemma facing any security solution for IoT: the solution has to consume as little resources as possible while still aspiring to achieve the same level of performance as if the resources needed are abundant.
-It introduces a two-mode design to enable security applications plugged into the framework to handle their targeted attacks in an on-demand fashion.
-Every security application can simply run lightweight operations in regular mode most of the time, and only invoke heavyweight security routines when it needs to cope with suspicious behavior.
-By applying TWINKLE to distributed denial-of-service (DDoS) and sinkhole attacks, we can successfully convert prior solutions to more resourceefficient versions, as demonstrated by our evaluations.
+It introduces a two-mode design to enable any security application plugged into the framework to handle their targeted attacks in an on-demand fashion.
+Every security application can simply run lightweight operations in regular mode most time, and only invoke heavyweight security routines when it needs to cope with suspicious behaviors.
+By applying TWINKLE toward the sinkhole attacks and the distributed denial-of-service (DDoS) attacks, we can successfully convert prior solutions to more resource-efficient versions, as demonstrated by our evaluations.